Topological entropy of stationary three-dimensional turbulence: Model and Simulation

+On achieving the steady state of the flow, we obtain the distributions of eigenvalues $\lambda$ and $\zeta$ by diagonalizing the local strain-rate tensor $\bm \Gamma$.
+These distributions enable the calculation of topological entropy by an Eulerian measure provided in Eq.\,\ref{eqn:S_eul_final}.

-In Fig. \ref{fig:top_ent} we compare the Lagrangian and Eulerian estimates of topological entropy over two decades of Re and find a good agreement.
-Combining this with the fact that Eq. \ref{eqn:S_eul_final} does not contain any free parameters further asserts our belief in the calculations presented here.
-For an experimentalist, this holds great promise as the inputs to the entropy calculation are minimized to just the local velocity gradient tensor —a quantity that is easily obtained from traditional methods.
-Notice that Fig. \ref{fig:top_ent} clearly shows that $\mathcal{S}$ increases non-linearly with increasing Re.
-This behavior is expected as higher Re intensifies turbulence thereby enhancing the mixing of passive tracers.
+The result is plotted in Fig. \ref{fig:top_ent} to compare with the Lagrangian measure that was computed earlier.
+The two measures are in reasonable agreement with the relative error remaining below 20\% over two decades of Re.
+For a statistical theory that is devoid of free parameters this constitutes a clear demonstration of the working principle that is independent of the underlying model or experimental data.
+To an experimentalist, this holds great promise as the topological entropy can be computed entirely from the local velocity gradient tensor —a quantity that is easily obtained from traditional probes.
+We also add the graph of a related quantity, namely the Lyapunov exponent $\eta$ as a third plot in Fig. \ref{fig:top_ent}.
+In Appendix \ref{sec:metric-s} we show how this can be calculated over a distribution of tracer pairs.
+As expected, $\eta$ is bounded above by $\mathcal{S}$ \cite{ott2002chaos}.
+Notice that $\mathcal{S}$ increases non-linearly with increasing Re.
 Intuitively, one expects this from the positive correlation of enstrophy density $|\bm \omega |^2$ with Re that may intensify local velocity gradients that aid in mixing of passive tracers.
 In the following, we conclude the manuscript by highlighting the experimental utility and natural extensions of this work.